DvirS123/Black_Jack_Game/README.md

 the main is the Black_Jack_game.py file.

-the Black_Jack_game.exe unpacks the folder.
+the Black_Jack_game.exe executes the game.